 The World Resources Institute (WRI) has estimated gross domestic product (GDP) losses caused by unsustainable transport.
 According to WRI (2007), "the economic cost of congestion has reached over three percent of gross domestic product (GDP) in many cities.
 Furthermore, urban road accidents cost developing countries \$65 billion each year, and in the most heavily polluted cities, economic losses from air pollution reach 10 percent of GDP.
+Developing countries also stand to suffer most The C

 Developing countries also stand to suffer most from the consequences of climate change, with the poorest countries losing an estimated five to nine percent of their total GDP."